saami97/DevOps-The-Hard-Way-Azure/container/create-docker-image.md

 ## Create The Docker Image

-1. `cd` into the *Docker* directory where you will see a *Dockerfile* and *app* directory.
+1. `cd` into the *container* directory where you will see a *Dockerfile* and *app* directory.
 The app directory is what stores the Python application and the Dockerfile will be used to build the app.

 2. Open the Dockerfile